-Trade Unions unite to put pressure on the government to make May Day a bank holiday in the Republic of Ireland.
+Trade unions call on the government to make May Day a public holiday in the Republic of Ireland.

 Addressing the crowd at the event, Sam Nolan, General Secretary of Dublin City Council of Trade Unions stated